Approach to My Reviews

 - Compare final edits as seen by the viewer.
 An image goes through multitudes of analysis and processing to make it "acceptable".

-- Therefore, no AI, or noise reduction, perspective correction, Velvia colors.
-What you get out of a camera or lens is what you get.
+- What you get out of a camera or lens is what you get.
 Or it should be in reviews.

 No RAW images